skyejen/detective-buggy-ep1/README.md

 ## 🛠️ Potential Improvements
 A list of potential improvements for future versions:

-- 🚀 Improve image loading speed by converting to WebP and/or lazy-loading static assets, or using CDN
 - ✅ Replace some hardcoded logic with dynamic, database-driven content
 - 🧠 Migrate from SQLite to Postgres for data persistence across deploys
 - 🗃️ Consider managed DBs like Supabase or Railway